 As mentioned previously, nearly 150 families responded to the online survey over the course of several months.
 Almost 50% of the respondents reported that they were experienced homeschoolers, having homeschooled for more than 5 years, and approximately 90% indicated that their child was “extremely likely” or “very likely” to attend college.
 In response to the first set of multiple-choice questions asking about which issues related to college admissions for homeschoolers are most important, more than 80% of the survey respondents indicated that “understanding the documentation required” and “understanding test requirements” were both “highly important.”
 A similar percentage indicated that the college application process would be made easier with the three following types of information:

 - A dedicated page on the college website for homeschoolers,

 - A sample homeschool transcript in the format(s) preferred by the school, and

 - A checklist for the application process.

 A significant number of parents also indicated that a dedicated liaison or counselor and admissions workshops for homeschoolers would also be helpful and appreciated.
-Next, when asked the question, “If there were one thing you would like admissions officers to know about homeschooled students, what would it be?”, the range of responses was illuminating and compelling.
-General themes around the ideas that homeschooled students are “different but still qualified,” that they are often above average in both academics and maturity, and that they have high levels of motivation for learning and are largely independent and self-directed learners predominated amongst these responses.
+Next, when asked the question, “If there were one thing you would like admissions officers to know about homeschooled students, what would it be?” the range of responses was illuminating and compelling.
+Many families wanted colleges to know homeschooled students are “different but still qualified.”
+Other families would like to send the message that homeschoolers are often above average in both academics and maturity.
+Still, other families would like colleges to understand that homeschoolers have high levels of motivation for learning and are largely self-directed learners.
 Examples of some of the specific quotes include:

 - “We believe in whole learning and grades are not an indication of learning achieved.
 Help us help you translate that into terms you can understand.”